HTML5 To-do List

 • Pseudo Element Based Numbers (:before)

-• Clear All Button
+• Clear Completed Tasks Button

 • Border Radius